top of page

 • First aid and CPR certified

-ENL/ESL Flash Mobs Produced and directed by Carla Debbie Alleyne
+ESL SUMMER CAMP Flash Mobs Produced and directed by Carla Debbie Alleyne

 TEACHING EXPERIENCE